jonmaddock/easyVVUQ-process/max_net_elec/screened/README.md

 # Screened

 Evaluate and analyse screened parameters on HPC.
-The analysis script is separate to avoid re-evaluating unnecessarily.
+The evaluation (computationally intensive) and analysis (non-intensive) notebooks are separate to allow independent usage.